 First, traditional mini baits are so light that they are very hard to “feel” at the line’s end.
 This causes problems in knowing when a fish hits and when to set the hook.
 With a tungsten jig, however, I can still use a tiny-sized jig that the fish will hit, but the jig’s extra weight really aids in bite detection.

 Another problem with light baits is that they “hang up” in any slush in the fishing hole and they don’t easily penetrate weed cover that crappies and bluegills often call home.
-The added weight of tungsten gets the jig through hole slush faster and helps the bait penetrate weeds.
+The added weight of tungsten gets the jig through the hole slush faster and helps the bait penetrate weeds.

 Also, big panfish often appear on sonar in small packs of three or four fish.
 They hang around for a bit and can often be caught in numbers, provided an angler can get a tiny finesse presentation quickly back down to the fish after catching one.
-This is one of tungsten’s biggest advantages in this angler’s opinion.
-One reason I’m catching more and bigger fish this year is because when they come in, I can catch one, unhook it, and quickly get back down to catch another before the pack moves on.
+This is one of the tungsten’s biggest advantages in this angler’s opinion.
+One reason I’m catching more and bigger fish this year is that when they come in, I can catch one, unhook it, and quickly get back down to catch another before the pack moves on.

 I often start with the mid-sized 1/28-ounce Mooska Jig in fushia pink color pattern.
-If the fish are especially finicky, I have been dropping down to the miniscule 1/57-ounce size.
+If the fish are especially finicky, I have been dropping down to the minuscule 1/57-ounce size.
 Fushia pink has been a good color, though I have also had good catches on black onyx, emerald green, and gold nugget colors too.

 Cold, harsh winter conditions can be made more tolerable when ice fishing is good.
 One way to make winter pan fishing better is by using tungsten jigs.
-These mini heavy weights offer several advantages that help put more winter bluegills and crappies on the ice.
+These mini heavyweights offer several advantages that help put more winter bluegills and crappies on the ice.
 As always, good luck on the ice!